FelixvdDonk/QtQuick2DPlot/README.md

 # QtQuickPlotScene

-This is a fork from the original QtQuickPlotscene
+This is a fork from the original QtQuickPlotscene.
+The goal of this fork is to try and cater to real-time plotting

 QtQuickPlotScene is a collection of QtQuick items for data visualization in Qt6.